Convert Cubic Inches To Ml

 Q: Is the conversion factor always exactly 16.387064?

 A: The conversion factor is an approximation.
-Still, the exact value depends on the precision of the inch-to-centimeter conversion (2.
-Practically speaking, 54 cm/in).
-On the flip side, for most practical purposes, 16.387064 is sufficiently accurate.
+The exact value depends on the precision of the inch-to-centimeter conversion (2.54 cm/in).
+Even so, for most practical purposes, 16.387064 is sufficiently accurate.

 Q: How can I convert larger volumes, such as cubic feet, to milliliters?

 A: You'll need a multi-step conversion.
-First, convert cubic feet to cubic inches (1 cubic foot = 1728 cubic inches).
+Which means first, convert cubic feet to cubic inches (1 cubic foot = 1728 cubic inches).
 Then, convert cubic inches to milliliters using the conversion factor discussed above.

 Q: Why is this conversion important?